microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 There are multiple ways to deploy a MSIX package so that other users can get and install it:

 1. You can upload it on a website or on a file share and, through a Windows 10 feature called [App Installer](https://docs.microsoft.com/en-us/windows/msix/app-installer/app-installer-root), let Windows handle all the deployment process for you, including automatic updates support.
 This approach is great for internal distribution, like for an enterprise or for a set of testers.
 2. You can use the Microsoft Store.
-It's a great option for consumer apps, since the Store is already integrated in every Windows 10 PC and it takes care of all the installation infrastructure (automatic updates, package signing, etc.)
+It's a great option for consumer apps, since the Store is already integrated in every Windows 10 PC and it takes care of all the deployment infrastructure (automatic updates, package signing, etc.)
 3. You can use Visual Studio App Center, which is a platform provided by Microsoft to automate the life cycle of applications, including the deployment phase.

 In this task we're going to use the last approach.
 We're going to setup an application on the platform and a list of testers.
 Every time we will push new code to the repository, Azure Pipeline will build a new MSIX package and it will upload it to App Center.
 Every tester will then receive a mail with a link where to download the new update from.